Introduction

 Abuse, discrimination & disadvantage

 I see people suffer everywhere, right around the world, and I am suffering in Australia, land of opportunity.
 Where was human rights for me?
 Where was the gay movement for me?
 Where did I stand as a person?
 As a transgender lady?
 Where were the people to protect me and my people?
-(Crystal Johnson quoted in Kerry, 2018b, p.
+(Crystal Johnson quoted in Kerry, 2018a, p.
 40)

 At the start of the project, there was also a small subset of published papers that interrogated the levels of abuse, discrimination, and disadvantage in Indigenous trans, Brotherboy and Sistergirl communities.
-Kerry (2018b), a white settler scholar, argued that the most persistent challenges was related to transphobia in Aboriginal communities as well as racism within the white trans community.
+Kerry (2018a), a white settler scholar, argued that the most persistent challenges was related to transphobia in Aboriginal communities as well as racism within the white trans community.
 This led to forced dislocation of Sistergirls and Brotherboys from rural communities to urban centres.
-This resulted in Sistergirls and Brotherboys losing connection with Country and community and impacting negatively on their Indigenous identity and wellbeing (Kerry, 2018b).
-Reviewing the history of the Northern Territory’s response to HIV/AIDS and the pivotal role of community-based organisations, Kerry (2018a) reiterated his message that there was little research available, and that Indigenous trans people were especially vulnerable to the health crisis around sexually transmitted infections and HIV/AIDS.
-Kerry (2018a) built on his argument that Indigenous trans communities faced racism and discrimination within white trans communities and transphobia in Indigenous communities.
+This resulted in Sistergirls and Brotherboys losing connection with Country and community and impacting negatively on their Indigenous identity and wellbeing (Kerry, 2018a).
+Reviewing the history of the Northern Territory’s response to HIV/AIDS and the pivotal role of community-based organisations, Kerry (2018b) reiterated his message that there was little research available, and that Indigenous trans people were especially vulnerable to the health crisis around sexually transmitted infections and HIV/AIDS.
+Kerry (2018b) built on his argument that Indigenous trans communities faced racism and discrimination within white trans communities and transphobia in Indigenous communities.

 Contrary to these two papers, a paper by two non-Indigenous scholars, Riggs and Toone (2017) produced a thematic analysis of existing media showed a much more mixed experience reported about family and community.
 Some of these experiences reported by eighteen Sistergirls in media reports were positive and others negative.
 For example, the ability to take up ‘traditional roles’ such as childcaring were seen as important to Sistergirls even though community could also behave in a negative way such as banning them from gendered events such as Corrobborees (Riggs & Toone, 2017).